-The sharp dichotomy which separates “abelianness” from “toposness” is concentrated in the following definition:
+The crucial difference between “abelianness” and “toposness” is concentrated in the following definition:

 Let be the initial object, and let , be the two product projections.
 We say is of type T if is an isomorphism, and type A if is an isomorphism.

 A pretopos will turn out to be precisely an AT category in which every object is of type T, and an abelian category will turn out to be an AT category where every object is of type A.